 Test Your Luck

 For 100s of years, people have sought out Colorado for a chance to strike it rich.
 From the gold and silver rush in the 1800s to the present-day casinos that contribute to some of Colorado’s smaller mountain towns.
 There are only a select few towns that have been granted permits for casinos: Black Hawk, Central City, and Cripple Creek.

 Cheer on Colorado’s Sports Teams

 Colorado is home to major sports teams, including the Denver Nuggets, the Denver Broncos, the Colorado Rapids, the Colorado Avalanche, and the Colorado Rockies.
-While the Rapids, Rockies and Broncos all play outdoors, the Nuggets and Avalanche play indoors at the Pepsi Center.
+While the Rapids, Rockies and Broncos all play outdoors, the Nuggets and Avalanche play indoors at the Ball Arena.
 As do another exciting team, the Colorado Mammoth.

-Members of the National Lacrosse League (NLL), the Mammoth are probably the most exciting professional game at the Pepsi Center, which puts on a great show for their games from December to April.
+Members of the National Lacrosse League (NLL), the Mammoth are probably the most exciting professional game at the Ball Arena, which puts on a great show for their games from December to April.
 Denver’s NBA basketball team, the Nuggets regular season typically runs from October through April.
 Denver’s NHL hockey team, the Avalanche regular season starts in October and typically runs through April.

 Don’t let the bad weather in Colorado get you down.
 There are so many indoor activities to keep you occupied and waiting for the next sunny day!
 And if it’s too cold or hot, remember that the caves in Colorado keep a consistent temperature regardless of the outside’s varying surface weather patterns.